Skip to main content

 Curious explorer, a bit of a mad experimenter, and a bit of a contributor.

-1. Why a playground?
+1. Why I added a playground

-• Instant feedback
+• Instant feedback for readers

 • Pedagogical demos without an external sandbox

-• Visual consistency with your site
+• Visual consistency with the site

 • No page context switching